eschoi-ml2/eschoi-ml.github.io/dsa/README.md

 - Prim's algorithm

 ### Dynamic programming
-Problems that have overlapping subproblems and optimal substructure property (If not, a recursive algorithm using a divide and conquer approach)
+Problems that have overlapping subproblems AND optimal substructure property (If not, use a recursive algorithm using a divide and conquer approach)
 - Floyd-Warshall algorithm
 - Longest Common Sequence